diegomarquezp/java-shared-config/README.md

-# Google Cloud Shared Build Configs
+# Google Cloud Shared Build Configs - release candidate

 Shared Maven build configuration for Google Cloud Java client libraries.
 This is not intended for library users.